AnSpake/osiris/additional_informations.md

 Since io_uring is quite new, there is a lot of new feature coming up often and its tight up to your kernel version.
 Make sure you're using a recent enough linux kernel in order to have the needed features

-## Thanks !
-In any case, thank you for reading all of this ~